-50.9 Cgm
+51.9 Cgm

 The cgm terminal generates a Computer Graphics Metafile, Version 1.
 This file format is a subset of the ANSI X3.122-1986 standard entitled "Computer Graphics - Metafile for the Storage and Transfer of Picture Description Information".
-Several options may be set in cgm.

-where <mode> is landscape, portrait, or default; <color> is either color or monochrome; <rotation> is either rotate or norotate; solid draws all curves with solid lines, overriding any dashed patterns; <plot_width> is the assumed width of the plot in points; e_width> is the line width in points (default 1); is the name of a font; and <fontsize> is the size of the font in points (default 12).
+solid draws all curves with solid lines, overriding any dashed patterns; <mode> is landscape, portrait, or default; <plot\width> is the assumed width of the plot in points; <line\width> is the line width in points (default 1); <fontname> is the name of a font (see list of fonts below) <fontsize> is the size of the font in points (default 12).